shuup/shuup-guide/source/using-the-shuup-admin.rst

 Sorting and Filtering Tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Different pages in the Shoop Admin may contain a table of different
+Different pages in the Shuup Admin may contain a table of different
 items (such as customers, orders, or products).
 Rows within this table
 may be sortable or filterable, depending on the section.